-Whether you’re listening to the radio, watching the TV or playing music with headphones or speakers: Make sure you don’t go over a reasonable volume.
+Whether you’re listening to the radio, watching TV or playing music with headphones or speakers, make sure you don’t go over a reasonable volume.
 If in doubt, it’s better to turn it down.

-Always stay as far away as possible from the noise source – for example, a loud machine or speakers in a bar.
-If it gets too loud for you, get even further away, even if you have to leave the room.
+Always stay as far away as possible from the noise source: for example, a loud machine or speakers in a bar.
+If it gets too loud, move even further away, even if you have to leave the room.

 Be consistent: whenever you’re doing loud work such as mowing the lawn, sawing or drilling, always use earplugs or other suitable hearing protection.

-This healthy reflex in children should also considered by adults: Put your fingers in your ears if you are exposed to acute noise levels, or press your palms firmly against your ears – and move away from the noise source!
+This healthy reflex in children can also be used by adults: Put your fingers in your ears if you are exposed to acute noise levels, or press your palms firmly against your ears, and move away from the source of noise.

 Would you like to know how your hearing is?